From saving for a deposit, to finding a home, making an offer and securing the deal, here’s a guide to help you through the process.

 Once your offer has been accepted on the property, you can apply for a mortgage.

-There are different types of mortgages to choose from.
-The one for you will depend on your financial situation, future plans and the type of property you’re buying.
-If you prefer, you can speak to a mortgage broker to help you find and apply for a mortgage.
-A mortgage broker is an advisor who will be able to look at a variety of mortgage options for you.
+If you prefer, you can speak directly with a lender or a mortgage broker to help you find and apply for a mortgage.
+They’ll be able to look at a variety of mortgage options for you and give you advice.
 Some brokers may charge a fee.

 The mortgage application process can take a few weeks.
-It involves detailed checks of your finances and your lender may want to conduct its own valuation on the property you want to buy.
+It involves detailed checks of your finances and your lender may want to conduct their own valuation on the property you want to buy.
 If your mortgage application is approved, your lender will send you an offer.

 Among other tasks, a solicitor or licensed conveyancer will typically:

-As well as the valuation that your lender may have arranged for their benefit, you should also arrange an independent survey of your own to flag any potential problems.
-The survey itself will take a few hours and will be completed by a surveyor who will then send you a report.
+As well as the valuation your lender may have arranged for their benefit, you should also arrange an independent survey of your own to flag any potential problems.
+The survey itself will take a few hours and be completed by a surveyor who will then send you a report.

 You can choose the type of survey you’d like, depending on how much detail you need:

-Buyers in Scotland can also request a free Home Report from the seller – this contains an energy performance certificate, a property survey, and questionnaire.
+Buyers in Scotland can also request a free Home Report from the seller – this contains an energy performance certificate, a property survey, and a questionnaire.

 The exchange of contracts is when solicitors or licensed conveyancers swap signed contracts on behalf of you and the seller.
 It’s also when they’ll ask you to transfer your deposit over to them.

-Buildings insurance protects you against the cost of repairing or rebuilding your home from scratch, should it get damaged from an insured risk, so it’s important to consider getting the cover you need.
+Buildings insurance protects you against the cost of repairing or rebuilding your home from scratch, should it get damaged from an insured risk.
+So, it’s important to consider getting the cover you need.

 Explore: Your moving day checklist